python/cpython/Doc/library/zipfile.rst

    The comment text associated with the ZIP file.
 If assigning a comment to a :class:`ZipFile` instance created with mode 'a' or 'w', this should be a string no longer than 65535 bytes.
-Comments longer than this will be truncated in the written archive when :meth:`ZipFile.close` is called.
+Comments longer than this will be truncated in the written archive when :meth:`.close` is called.

 .. _pyzipfile-objects: